kanwar19031/RAGvsCAG-Study/README.md

 # RAG vs CAG: A Cost-Optimization Case Study

-This repository presents a comparative analysis between Retrieval-Augmented Generation (RAG) and Cache-Augmented Generation (CAG) architectures, with a focus on API cost optimization and local deployment capabilities.
-This implementation is inspired by the paper [Don't Do RAG](https://github.com/hhhuang/CAG) by Chan et al.
+This repository presents a comparative analysis between Retrieval-Augmented Generation (RAG) and Cache-Augmented Generation (CAG) architectures, focusing on API cost optimization and local deployment capabilities.
+The paper inspires this implementation [Don't Do RAG](https://github.com/hhhuang/CAG) by Chan et al.

 ## Project Overview